 Having weight loss surgery can change the lives of people who are obese and struggle to lose weight, as it has many benefits to the individual:

-• Reduce the risk of coronary heart disease or stroke, by reducing the calorie intake, in turn, reducing high blood pressure and cholesterol levels.
+- Reduce the risk of coronary heart disease or stroke, by reducing the calorie intake, in turn, reducing high blood pressure and cholesterol levels

-• Depression can be alleviated because the individual will feel successful in their weight loss attempts making them more confident in their appearance.
+- Depression can be alleviated because the individual will feel successful in their weight loss attempts making them more confident in their appearance

-• Reduce sleep apnea.
+- Reduce sleep apnea

-• Alleviate the symptoms or effects of some other medical conditions, for example, losing weight will improve the condition of bad knees by reducing the weight they have to carry.
+- Alleviate the symptoms or effects of some other medical conditions.
+For example, losing weight will improve the condition of bad knees by reducing the weight they have to carry

-There are many benefits to opting for weight loss surgery and here at Streamline Surgical, we pride ourselves on being private specialists in our field who look at each patient’s case as being unique.
+There are many benefits to opting for weight loss surgery and here at Streamline, we pride ourselves on being private specialists in our field who look at each patient’s case as being unique.
 We understand the difference weight loss surgery can make to someone’s life and the importance of aftercare in making sure someone achieves their healthy future.